Omaralmahadeen/django_builtin_search/README.md

 # django_builtin_search
-example of using the Query class for more advanced search in django
+example of using the Query class to search for a result in more than one field in django.